shuai-xu/flink/docs/dev/connectors/elasticsearch.md

 on how buffered action requests are flushed, by setting the following values in the provided `Map<String, String>`:

- * **bulk.flush.max.actions**: Maximum amount of actions to buffer before flushing.
+ * **bulk.flush.max.actions**: The maximum amount of actions to buffer before flushing.
- * **bulk.flush.max.size.mb**: Maximum size of data (in megabytes) to buffer before flushing.
+ * **bulk.flush.max.size.mb**: The maximum size of data (in megabytes) to buffer before flushing.
- * **bulk.flush.interval.ms**: Interval at which to flush regardless of the amount or size of buffered actions.
+ * **bulk.flush.interval.ms**: The interval at which to flush regardless of the amount or size of buffered actions.

 For versions 2.x and above, configuring how temporary request errors are retried is also supported: